ShejanMahamud/bkash-js/README.md

 A Node.js/TypeScript library for bKash Checkout (URL Based) payment integration with advanced features including retry mechanisms, event handling, webhook support, and complete transaction lifecycle management.

+## ✨ Version 2.0 - Refactored with SOLID Principles

+This version has been completely refactored to follow SOLID principles for better maintainability, testability, and extensibility:

+- **Single Responsibility**: Each service handles one specific concern (payments, transactions, refunds, etc.)
+- **Open/Closed**: Easily extensible through dependency injection and interfaces
+- **Liskov Substitution**: All services implement well-defined interfaces
+- **Interface Segregation**: Focused interfaces for specific operations
+- **Dependency Inversion**: Services depend on abstractions, not concrete implementations

+### Key Improvements
+- **Modular Architecture**: Separated into focused services (TokenManager, PaymentService, TransactionService, RefundService, WebhookService)
+- **Dependency Injection**: All dependencies are injected, making testing and customization easier
+- **Service Factory**: Centralized service creation and dependency management
+- **Better Testability**: Each service can be tested in isolation with mock dependencies
+- **Backward Compatibility**: Existing API remains unchanged while new architecture provides better structure

+The refactored version is now the default export.
+Both versions maintain the same public API for seamless migration.

 ## 🚀 What This Package Covers

 ### Core Payment Features